kvaishak/fashion_class_classifier/README.md

 # Fashion_class_classifier

-Using **Convolutional Neural Network** accurately classify clothing and other fashion items from their images.
+Using **Convolutional Neural Network** to accurately classify clothing and other fashion items from their images.

 The Neural Network is trained on a dataset consisting of 60,000 Training and 10,000 Testing dataset in the form of Black and White image pixel points of dimensions [28 x 28].
-After training and optimizing the model using variety of techniques, the final Neural model was able to reach an 94.42% with a test accuracy of 91.8%.
+After training and optimizing the model using variety of techniques, the final Neural model was able to reach an accuracy of **94.42%** and a test accuracy of **91.8%**.
 Click [here](https://github.com/vaishak47/fashion_class_classifier/blob/master/fashion_classifier.ipynb) to visualise the classification.

 ### Tools Used
 * Jupiter Notebook - for coding and visualizing the data